 Vrulja Modric – our dives

 We prefer using as much of old line as it was possible.
 There are two reasons.
 The first one, the old line was calibrated, had knots and labels with distance.
 The second reason was to keep one single and continuous main line.
 The primary line was broken in many places and sometimes on a longer distance.

 The worst section was between 600m and the T junction on 1256m.
 That is part of the cave with worst visibility and many places with halocline.
 It was huge challenge and very time-consuming work (we spent in total over 3 hours fixing only this part).
 You need to collect every end of broken line, uncover it from the stones, then find a cave continuation, stretch the existing line, connect to reel, so you may push forward and find opposite end of broken line.
 Then connect them together, stretch it back to ensure no loose line in the cave, make a final tie and cut a reel.

 Of course much easier would-be just to put our own, new line, but we wanted to avoid the unnecessary danger in the form of a loose old lines or duplicating ropes just in case of any emergency returns, or coming back in low visibility.
 In our opinion this is additional, unnecessary risk, especially in poor visibility, we definitely wanted to avoid.

 Vrulja Modric is also known as Black Cave.
 The second name suits the entry parts of the cave quite well.
-After first T intersection the character of the cave changes drastically (especially in the right corridor).
+After the first T intersection the character of the cave changes drastically (especially in the right corridor).
 The walls become bright and reflect light beautifully.
 Also the visibility changes for much, much better.

 Movie below present short summary of our dives in Modric and reaching 3 out of 4 known end of lines.
 Due to narrower section and few restrictions at the end of left branch we reached only almost the end of line (according to the available map) leaving last 50m as a good motivation to come back to this cave in future.